Photos provided by Robby Mullikin

 Kentwood is in a tough 4A North Puget Sound League (NPSL).
 Auburn, Stadium, Auburn Riverside and the ever-dangerous Kennedy Catholic make life tough for the Conks.
 On top of that, Antione Lee, one of the best players in Kentwood history, is now at Central Washington University in Ellensburg.

 But a bright spot of the offense is Brandon Tagle who will be in his second year at quarterback.
-Davidson thinks with Tagle leading the offense they can have success, especially because of one specific play from last season.
+Davison thinks with Tagle leading the offense they can have success, especially because of one specific play from last season.

 To defeat Auburn, Tagle ran a quarterback keeper and scored the winning two-point conversion as he dove through defenders.

 “Everybody in the stadium knew the ball was going to be handed off to Lee.
-But our quarterback stepped up and said ‘I can do it’…That kind of tells you about that young man,” Davidson said.
+But our quarterback stepped up and said ‘I can do it’…That kind of tells you about that young man,” Davison said.

-Davidson also has other coaching duties.
+Davison also has other coaching duties.
 He is an assistant coach on Jordan Nero’s staff on the girls basketball team at Kentwood, which is fighting for a playoff spot.

 Talk to us